-- Companies in which a relative/relatives of Mr. Lawrence Ho has/have beneficial interests. - The negative amount including reversal of over-accrual of consultancy fee during the period. - The negative amounts including reversal of over-accrual of related expenses/income during the period.
+- Companies in which a relative/relatives of Mr. Lawrence Ho has/have beneficial interests.

+The negative amount including reversal of over-accrual of consultancy fee during the period.

+The negative amounts including reversal of over-accrual of related expenses/income during the period.

-The amounts mainly represents the Group's reimbursement to Melco's subsidiary for service fees incurred on its behalf for rental, office administration, travel and security coverage for the operation of the office of the Company's Chief Executive Officer. - Traveling expenses including ferry and hotel accommodation services within Hong Kong and Macau.
+The amounts mainly represents the Group's reimbursement to Melco's subsidiary for service fees incurred on its behalf for rental, office administration, travel and security coverage for the operation of the office of the Company's Chief Executive Officer.

+Traveling expenses including ferry and betal accommodation consider within Hong Kong and Market. - Traveling expenses including ferry and hotel accommodation services within Hong Kong and Macau.